 Most walkers will stay at Portage Resort but there is also the option of taking a pre-booked water taxi to Lochmara Lodge (which means reaching Torea Bay by a certain time and keeping a pace).
 Lochmara Lodge is a great little eco-friendly property with plenty of nature-based activities to keep you occupied on a rest day.
 Or you can choose from their many hammocks to laze and relax in!

-Having stayed at both places, both properties offer something different.
-Whatever you choose, the backdrop is either the Kenepuru Sound at Portage or Queen Charlotte Sound at Lochmara Lodge – and both are just divine!
+Having stayed at both places, they each offer something different.
+Whatever you choose, the backdrop is either the Kenepuru Sound at Portage or Tōtaranui/Queen Charlotte Sound at Lochmara Lodge – and both are just divine!
 Sitting back with a sundowner or coffee with those kinds of views make it really hard to pack up and leave…

 The final day

 With only 1 day left to walk, don’t be fooled into thinking that it’ll be an easy final day.
-The last day is actually a 20km push to the finish line at a sleepy fishing village called Anakiwa.
-Most walkers are booked on the 3 or 4 pm water taxi back to Picton, so it does give you a deadline on where you need to be.
+The last day is actually a 20km push to the finish line which is a sleepy fishing village called Anakiwa.
+Most walkers are booked on the 3 or 4 pm water taxi back to Waitohi/Picton, which gives you a deadline for when and where you need to be.

 This final day is also a continuation of the amazing views in both Sounds.
 You get to see more lookouts, lush green ferns and beech forest that contrast with the azure blue ocean.
 Photos do not do this final day justice.

-Depending on the time of year you walk, you might be lucky to see the amazing fungi along the way.
-April is one of the best times of the year for fungi spotting.
-We allowed 7 hours for the final day with a stop for lunch near a grassy field overlooking the Queen Charlotte Sound.
+Depending on the time of year you walk, you might be lucky to see the amazing fungi along the way, with April being one of the best months for fungi spotting.
+We allowed 7 hours for the final day with a stop for lunch near a grassy field overlooking the Tōtaranui/Queen Charlotte Sound.

-If you go in peak holiday season or on a long weekend, there is a green caravan that offers barista made coffee at the finish line, before you step aboard the water taxi back to Picton.
+If you go in the peak holiday season (October to early May) or on a long weekend, there is a green caravan that offers barista made coffee at the finish line, before you step aboard the water taxi back to Waitohi/Picton.

 Camping vs Lodging